-Welcome back to my month-long series on how to make your own delicious Thanksgiving Dinner even if you’ve never done this before.
+Welcome back to my series on how to make a delicious Big Holiday Dinner even if you’ve never done this before.
 This week, we’ll be covering some things you might need before you get started.
-In the following weeks I’ll be covering making gravy, how to cook the turkey and how to set everything up so that it all lands on the table at the right time.
-Plus there will be bonus posts on making some of the side dishes.
+In the following weeks I’ll be covering making gravy, how to roast a larger piece of meat and how to set everything up so that it all lands on the table at the right time.
+Plus, how to make some side dishes.
 Already, we have planning your dinner here and a special checklist and more thoughts on the menu here.

 If you downloaded my checklist, you’ll see that there are three passes at shopping for the big day.
 It may sound like a lot of trouble to do it that way, but if you can get the bulk of your shopping done early, you’ll be beating the crowds and then some.
-If you’ve ever fought your way through a supermarket during the weekend before Thanksgiving, you’ll know what I mean.
-Getting as many items as you can ahead of time will give you less to buy that weekend, which means fewer altercations in the stuffing aisle.
+If you’ve ever fought your way through a supermarket during the weekend before a major holiday, you’ll know what I mean.
+Getting as many items as you can ahead of time will give you less to buy that weekend, which means fewer altercations in the bread aisle.

 Now, your cooking equipment.
 The major item that you probably already have, but may not, is a good, solid roasting pan.
+Even if you’re a vegetarian and you’re only going to be roasting vegetables, a good roasting pan will make your life easier.
 I’ve tried the aluminum ones from the supermarket and, well, let’s not talk about that particular disaster.
-Mine is 9-inches by 13-inches and I’ve roasted 22-pound birds in it quite successfully.
+Mine is 9-inches by 13-inches and I’ve roasted more than on 22-pound turkeys in it quite successfully.
 A rack with handles is a good thing to have, but I’ve used everything from a small cooking rack to a small plate turned upside-down.
 All work very well.
-But the good, solid roasting pan is well worth the investment, as are a probe thermometer, and immersion blender and a gravy de-fatter (see the slider below).
+But the good, solid roasting pan is well worth the investment, as are a probe thermometer, and immersion blender and a gravy de-fatter.

 Some things you do not need are roasting bags, lacing kits and basters.
 Seriously.
 You do not need them because you will not use them.
 Period.